Are you confused about carbs?

 Carbohydrates turn into glucose in the bloodstream (therefore carbs are pretty much sugar as far as we’re concerned) and eating anything high in carbs will raise blood sugar levels.
 The other problem is that certain carbs can turn into glucose in the bloodstream very quickly.
 This can be seen as the red line in the diagram below…

-If carbs raise blood sugar levels why can’t we just cut them out?
+If carbs raise blood sugar levels why can’t we just cut them out completely?

-Cutting carbohydrates out of the diet, or restricting them very low will lower blood sugar levels, but the problem with doing this is that it causes the body to go into a ketosis state, burning fat for energy instead of glucose.
+Cutting carbohydrates out of the diet, or restricting them very low will lower blood sugar levels, but the problem with doing this is that it causes the body to go into a state of ketosis, burning fat for energy instead of glucose.
 It can also make you feel lethargic too.

 Therefore it is important to continue to eat small amounts of carbohydrates at each meal where possible and to stay well hydrated.
 You can read more about ketosis on our ketones page.